PNWER

 "[FIFA] is so big that it calls not only for an all-of-government approach, but it requires a PNWER-like approach.
 It requires an approach where you’ve got the federal government, you’ve got the provincial governments, you’ve got the private sector, you’ve got civil society - everybody in the room focusing and promoting this on both sides of the border.
 That’s how big the opportunity is,"

-- U.S. Ambassador to Canada David Cohen
+- Former U.S. Ambassador to Canada David Cohen

 About PNWER's fifa & tOURISM WORK